What Is The Building Block Of A Lipid

 • Melting point: Saturated fatty acids have higher melting points than unsaturated fatty acids with the same chain length.
 This is because the straight hydrocarbon chains of saturated fatty acids can pack tightly together, allowing for stronger intermolecular forces (van der Waals forces).
 Unsaturated fatty acids, with their bent hydrocarbon chains, cannot pack as tightly, resulting in weaker intermolecular forces and lower melting points.

 • Solubility: Fatty acids are generally insoluble in water due to their hydrophobic hydrocarbon chains.
-However, fatty acids with shorter chain lengths are slightly more soluble in water than those with longer chain lengths.
+On the flip side, fatty acids with shorter chain lengths are slightly more soluble in water than those with longer chain lengths.

 • Reactivity: The carboxyl group (-COOH) of fatty acids is reactive and can participate in esterification reactions with alcohols to form esters, which are important components of many lipids.